About the Author of the Blogsite, Not the Author of the Bible::

 Job 3:1-26 Book of Job [in Smaller Chunks]

-After this, Job opened his mouth & cursed [the day he was born.]
-And Job [spoke] & said, Let the day perish [in which] I was born & the night it was said, There is a [male] child conceived.
+After this, Job opened his mouth, & cursed his day, [a.k.a. day he was born.]
+And Job [spoke] & said, Let the day perish [in which] I was born, & the night in which it was said, There is a [male] child conceived.

-Let that day be darkness.
-Let God not regard it from above.
+Let [that] day be darkness, & [don’t] let God regard [that day] from above.
 Neither let the light shine upon it.
 Let darkness & the shadow of death, stain it.
-Let a cloud dwell upon it & let the blackness of day terrify it.
+Let a cloud dwell upon it; & let the blackness of day terrify it.

-As for that night, let darkness seize it & let it not [be included in] the days of the year.
-Let it not [be included in] the days of the year.
-Let it not [be among] the number of the months.
-Let the night be [lonely] & let no joyful voice come [in it.]
+As for that night, let darkness seize it; & [don't] let it [be included in] the days of the year.
+[Don't] let it [be among] the number of the months.
+Let that night be [lonely,] & let no joyful voice come [in it.]

-Let them curse it, [who] curse the day, who are ready to raise up their [mournful cries.]
-Let the stars of twilight be dark.
+Let them, who are ready to raise up their [mournful] [outcries, to] curse the day.
+Let [its] stars of twilight be [darkened.]
 Let it look for light, but have none.
 Neither let it see the [sunrise] of day, because it [didn't close] up the doors of my mother's womb.
-Nor [did it hide the] sorrow from [my] eyes.
+Nor [did it] [hide the] sorrow from [my] eyes.

-Why [didn't] I die from the womb?
-Why [didn't] I [perish] when I came out of the belly?
+Why [didn't] I [die] from the womb?
+Why didn't I [perish] when I came out of the belly?
 Why [didn't] the knees prevent me [from being born?]
-Or why [didn't] the breasts I should suck [stop me?]
-For now, I should have lain still & been quiet.
+Or why [didn't] the breasts that I should suck [stop me?]
+For now, I should have lain still, & been quiet.
 I should have slept [in death.]
+[Psalm 13:3-4 O Lord my God, hear me, & consider, [a.k.a. think about it,] & [enlighten] my eyes, lest I sleep, the sleep of death.
+Lest my enemy [says,] I have prevailed against him, & those, [who] trouble me, rejoice when I'm [removed.]

-Then, I [would have] been at rest, with [the] kings & counselors of the earth, [who] built themselves desolate [& empty] places for themselves.
-Or with princes, [who] had gold & filled their houses with silver.
+Then, I [would] [have] been at rest, with [the] kings & counselors of the earth, [who] build places for themselves [that are:] desolate, [a.k.a. abandoned.]
+Or with princes, who had gold, & filled their houses with silver.

-Or [I had been like] a hidden untimely birth; [like stillborn] infants, [who] never saw light.
-There, the wicked cease from troubling [others] & the weary are there at rest.
+Or [I had been like] a hidden untimely, [a.k.a. premature,] birth; [like] [stillborn] infants, [who] never saw light.
+There, the wicked cease from troubling [others,] & the weary are there at rest.
 There, the prisoners rest together.
 They [don't] hear the voice of the oppressor.

 1/30/2024